 Coleco ColecoVision Expansion Module #1

 Made by Coleco, copyright 1982.
+Priced at $60 and available late 1982/early 1983 (listed in the January 1983 issue of Electronic Fun, page 12).
+This was the first VCS adaptor made for any system (and nearly a year before Atari's 5200 adaptor), and instantly gave the Colecovision the largest software library available for any system.
 It includes all the console switches an Atari system has.
 Black, 5" x 10", 1 3/4" high in front, sloping to 2 3/4" in back.
+Coleco later offered a cartridge adapter to owners having issues with some 3rd-party cartridges not fitting properly.
 Chips inside are: "COLECO 73192 E4002" (TIA clone?), SY6507, SY6532.
 Curiously, there is an empty space for a 14 pin chip and assorted resistors and capacitors on the right side of the circuit board.
-The space for a "Y1" indicates that this was probably intended to be a clock generator - could this board also be intended for standalone use, such as in the VCS/2600?
-There is also an adjustment hole on the bottom that turns a potentiometer [probably color control].
+The space for a "Y1" indicates that this was probably intended to be a clock generator - could this board also have been intended for standalone use, such as in a VCS/2600 clone?
+There is also an adjustment hole on the bottom that turns a potentiometer (probably for color).
 The Reset button on the main ColecoVision console acts as a hard reset for the expansion module.
 Sample wording:

 Mattel Intellivision System Changer